madratak/hw2/readme.md

 - **Frontend**: Implemented using **HTML**, **CSS**, and **JavaScript** to create a responsive and engaging user interface.
 The frontend leverages modern JavaScript techniques to ensure a smooth user experience.

-- **Database**: Utilizes a relational database (e.g., MySQL) to store user data, playlists, comments, and likes.
-The database schema is designed to support efficient querying and data integrity.
+- **Database**: Utilizes **MongoDB** as a NoSQL database to store user data, playlists, comments, and likes.
+The document-based structure of MongoDB allows for flexible and efficient data storage, making it suitable for handling diverse user-generated content.

 - **Music API**: Integrates with the **Spotify API** to fetch and display a wide range of tracks, allowing users to seamlessly include music in their posts.